arvind632/NodeJs-Question-Answer/README.md

 ### 2. Database-Level Optimization
 Database contributes to nearly 70% of API performance.

+🔹 Optimize Query Structure : Avoid Select *, Unnecessary Joins,

 🔹 Use Proper indexes on frequently filtered columns.

-🔹 Optimize Query Structure : Avoid Select *, Unnecessary Joins,

-🔹 Use Replication & Read/Write Splitting.
+🔹 Use Replication & Read/Write data: One server (Master) writes the data and other servers (Replicas) copy that data in real time.

-🔹 Use Joins Carefully.

-🔹 We can implement sharding for Big Data : It is a distrubeted System splitting one large database into many smaller databases so the system becomes faster.
+🔹 Use sharding for Big Data : It is a distrubeted System splitting one large database into many smaller databases so the system becomes faster.

 🔹 Choose the Right DB

 For relational data → We can go with MySQL/PostgreSQL.

-For large writable data → We can go with MongoDB.
+For non-relational data → We can go with MongoDB.

 For large-scale search → We can go with Elasticsearch.